Cattle & Beef

 - USDA's Agricultural Baseline Projections, an annual report published in February that offers 10-year projections from USDA's annual long-term projections analysis.
 The associated database covers projections for the four major feed grains (corn, sorghum, barley, and oats) in addition to the other major feed crops and livestock.

-- Federal Natural Disaster Assistance Programs for Livestock Producers, 2008–2016 Analysis of three disaster assistance programs for livestock administered by the Farm Service Agency reveals regional differences in payment delivery and how outlays vary by year and program.
-(EIB-187, January 2018)
+- Federal Natural Disaster Assistance Programs for Livestock Producers, 2008–2016 This report provides an analysis of three disaster assistance programs for livestock administered by the Farm Service Agency and reveals regional differences in payment delivery and how outlays vary by year and program.
+(Report No. EIB-187, January 2018)

-- Three Decades of Consolidation in U.S. Agriculture Crop production has seen a widespread and persistent shift of acreage and sales to larger farming operations over the last three decades.
+- Three Decades of Consolidation in U.S. Agriculture This report covers how crop production has seen a widespread and persistent shift of acreage and sales to larger farming operations over the last three decades.
 Some livestock sectors have seen dramatic structural change, but consolidation has been modest or nonexistent in pasture/grazing land and in the associated cow-calf sector.
 Consolidation has been facilitated by increased farm-level commodity specialization.
-(EIB-189, March 2018)
+(Report No. EIB-189, March 2018)